cvan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 ## What next?

 I think it was worth it.
-The element is now 7917 bytes vs 11700 bytes which is roughly 33% smaller (gzipped it's 2792 bytes vs 3642), so I am happy for now (although I think I can do better).
-I also now have a process that I can use across my other elements and everything is encapsulated into this one package.
+The element is now 7917 bytes vs. 11700 bytes, which is roughly 33% smaller (gzipped, it's 2792 bytes vs. 3642), so I am happy for now (although I think I can do better).
+I also now have a process that I can use across my other elements, and everything is encapsulated into this one package.

-I backed myself into a corner with my choice of inlining the CSS and HTML but I still think it is the best solution for building custom elements.
+I backed myself into a corner with my choice of inlining the CSS and HTML, but I still think it is the best solution for building custom elements.

-The solution presented here will do a good job at minifying the element but it will not do a great job, for example because the custom element is opaque from the outside elements I could do a better job at minifying CSS selectors, ID's etc but the CSS, HTML and JS are not tightly coupled enough for me to do this with any confidence.
+The solution presented here will do a good job at minifying the element, but it will not do a great job, for example, because the custom element is opaque from the outside elements I could do a better job at minifying CSS selectors, IDs, etc., but the CSS, HTML and JS are not tightly coupled enough for me to do this with any confidence.

 I would love to get your thoughts on this process and if you have done anything